Suspended Particulate Matter Definition – SPM and RSPM

 cost of running a program as low as possible.
 In the

 South African or indeed the African context or other

 developing areas it is vital that as many persons as

 possible can be trained to service and run a monitoring

-programme.
-A requirement for programmes to be run by
+program.
+A requirement for programs to be run by

 scientists only is just not feasible.